nickfallon/textureSplat/README.md

 - G2 -> texture 7 + R2
 - B2 -> G2 + B1

 This variant does not include ORM maps because for some GPU's, renderer.capabilities.maxTextures yields 16, which means no more than 16 textures can be used in a single shader.
+Exceeding this limit can result in the following error:

+`Program Info Log: FRAGMENT shader texture image units count exceeds MAX_TEXTURE_IMAGE_UNITS(16)`

+For maximum compatibility, ORM maps have been dropped to meet the 16 texture limit and avoid this error.

 Since 7 pseudo-materials with one diffuse and one normal is 14 textures, plus 2 mixmaps means all 16 textures are used.
-For maximum compatibility, ORM maps have been dropped to meet the 16 texture limit.

 This image shows 7 textures combined into a single shader with all possible blending combinations: